haiwera-silk-cd/magento-devdocs/guides/v2.1/extension-dev-guide/introduction.md

 An *extension* is a component that are packaged for sale on Magento Marketplace.

 <div class="bs-callout bs-callout-info" id="info">
-  <p>Magento Marketplace is one way to distribute your components.
-This guide provide information about how to distribute your components using other means as well (such as a separate source control repository).</p>
+  <p>Magento Marketplace is one way to distribute your 组件.
+This guide provide information about how to distribute your 组件 using other means as well (such as a separate source control repository).</p>
 </div>